ayeseeem/icm-dpickx/README.md

       document tree.
 Check if this works, and check/change examples and tests to show this
 - [ ] Support XML Namespaces.
 The original code had some capabilities to handle
       namespaces: does the current code?
+There is the unused, helper class `DomHelper`, which shows an approach that might work.
+Compare it to how `XpathHelper` works.
-- [ ] Original code had helper methods to create XML documents.
+- [x] Original code had helper methods to create XML documents.
 Consider bringing some in here.
+- [ ] Improve the documentation of the added `DomHelper` and `XmlUnmarshaller`, as they are unused at the moment.
+This README and/or their Javadocs should explain what they are for and why they've been added - see preceding and following TODOs about namespaces and a command-line tool
+- [ ] **Create a tool!** - Make a command-line utility that can extract a value from an XML file (using a given XPath).
+  - Use the added helper class `XmlUnmarshaller` to convert the XML file into a DOM.
 - [ ] Investigate using Hamcrest
       [HasXPath](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/xml/HasXPath.html)
 - [ ] Investigate using Hamcrest